-We use the Infant Victorian Cursive style, an example of which is included in this booklet.
+We use the Victorian Handwriting Font, in line with NT Education Department policy, an example of which is included in this booklet.
 In Transition we use the Casey Caterpillar program to teach children handwriting.
 The Casey Caterpillar program was developed by Barbara Brann, an Australian educational specialist.
-The program begins with the Casey Caterpillar story and, through the story; children are introduced to a series of different shapes.
+The program begins with the Casey Caterpillar story and, through the story children are introduced to a series of different shapes.
 Shapes introduced through the story assist children to form letters correctly.
 The program also focuses on left to right progression and writing on lines.
 Included in this booklet are the shapes used in the Casey Caterpillar Program.